gconnect/cartdev-kit/README.md

-# System Requirements and Prerequisites
+## System Requirements and Prerequisites
-CartDevKit requires Node.js and npm to be installed on your system.
+CartDevKit requires Node.js minimum version requirement is Node v.20+ and npm to be installed on your system.
 Ensure that you have the latest versions of Node.js and npm installed before proceeding with the installation.

-# Installation Guide
+## Installation Guide

 ### Npm Installation:
 To install CartDevKit globally via npm, run the following command: